-Question Number Answer Mark 2(e) Level 1 response (1 - 3 marks) Candidate has a basic understanding of how a Cognitive Behaviour Approach might help.
+Question Number Answer Mark 2(e) Level 1 : 1 - 3 marks Candidate has a basic understanding of how a Cognitive Behaviour Approach might help.
 Answer may not relate to the case study.
 Candidate identifies advantages or disadvantages.
-Level 2 response (4 - 7 marks) Makes an attempt to evaluate how Cognitive Behaviour strategies can be effective in changing behaviour.
+Level 2 : 4 - 7 marks Makes an attempt to evaluate how Cognitive Behaviour strategies can be effective in changing behaviour.
 May make specific reference to Donna/ example in answer or give examples.
 Candidate can identify some advantages and disadvantages.
-Level 3 response (8 - 10 marks) Clear in-depth evaluation of how Cognitive Behaviour approach to the treatment of depression may or may not work.
+Level 3 : 8 - 10 marks Clear in-depth evaluation of how Cognitive Behaviour approach to the treatment of depression may or may not work.
 Advantages and disadvantages of approach discussed in some detail.
 There should be reference to the situation in the case study or other examples to back up arguments.
 At the top end candidates need to come to a conclusion, weighing up the arguments presented.
-For example: Advantages Structured way of understanding and changing behaviour Key ideas are clear and easy to understand Easy to identify dysfunctional beliefs Makes sense to many people Pays careful attention to what the client say Requires no interpretation of what client says - therapist accepts it on face value Approach is easy to learn, therefore clients can learn the techniques for themselves and apply to other areas of their life Encourages empowerment Relatively quick and cost effective No undesirable side-effects such as those experienced from drug therapy.
+For example: Advantages Structured way of understanding and changing behaviour Key ideas are clear and easy to understand Easy to identify dysfunctional beliefs Makes sense to many people Pays careful attention to what the client says Requires no interpretation of what client says - therapist accepts it on face value Approach is easy to learn, therefore clients can learn the techniques for themselves and apply to other areas of their life Encourages empowerment Relatively quick and cost-effective No undesirable side-effects such as those experienced from drug therapy.
 Disadvantages 'Talking therapy' therefore may not be suitable for people with limited language skills Does not deal with the underlying cause Can only deal with one dysfunctional belief at a time Studies have shown mixed results when compared to other forms of treatment.
-10 marks
+10 marks Tota I 30 marks

-Answer Mark Level 1 response (1 - 2 marks) Candidate is able to list some factors but provides little description or explanation.
-Level 2 response (3 - 4 marks) Candidate is able to identify and describe issues, but there is unlikely to be any explanation of the effect these may be having on Sally.
-Level 3 response (5 -6 marks) There should be explanations as well as description of issues.
-For example: Separation from William at birth; Difficulty in communication; Reference to lack of close bond; Still grieving over loss of James May blame herself for premature delivery; IVICIT K during pregnancy; Disagree how to treat William;William may observe these arguments/play one parent off against the other; 6 marks Level 1 response (1 - 2 marks) Candidate is able to list some factors but provides little description or explanation.
-Level 2 response (3 - 4 marks) Candidate is able to identify and describe issues, but there is unlikely to be any explanation of the effect these may be having on Sally.
-Level 3 response (5 -6 marks) There should be explanations as well as description of issues.
-For example: Separation from William at birth; Difficulty in communication; Reference to lack of close bond; Still grieving over loss of James May blame herself for premature delivery; Perhaps something to do with her behaviour/lifestyle during pregnancy; Deteriorating relationship with Sam; Disagree how to treat William;
+Question Number Answer Mark 3(a) Level 1 : 1 - 2 marks Candidate is able to list some factors but provides little description or explanation.
+Level 2 : 3 - 4 marks Candidate is able to identify and describe issues, but there is unlikely to be any explanation of the effect these may be having on Sally.
+Level 3 : 5 -6 marks There should be explanations as well as description of issues.
+For example: Separation from William at birth Difficulty in communication Reference to lack of close bond Still grieving over loss of James May blame herself for premature delivery Perhaps something to do with her behaviour / lifestyle during pregnancy Deteriorating relationship with Sam Disagree how to treat William William may observe these arguments / play one parent off against the other 6 marks

-Question Answer Mark

-Number

-3(b)(i) Two from: Based on thoughts/feeling/experiences; result of unconscious processes; reference to id, ego and superego; 2 marks
+Question Number Answer Mark 3(b)(i) Any two from: Based on thoughts / feeling / experiences result of unconscious processes reference to id, ego and superego 2 marks

-Question Answer Mark

-Number

-3(b)(ii) Mention of interactions between people;Reference to Berne / interpretation;
+Question Number Answer Mark 3(b)(ii) Mention of interactions between people Reference to Berne / interpretation 2 marks

-• 2 marks

-Question Number Answer Mark

-Number 3(b)(iii) Level 1 response (1 - 2 marks) Candidate lists one (1) or two (2) aspects but provides no description.
-Or, may list and describe one aspect.
-Level 2 response (3 - 4 marks) Candidate lists two aspects and describes one (3) or lists two aspects and describes them both (4).
-For example: Physical strokes Sally gives William; Example of physical interaction e.g. hugs and cuddles; Verbal strokes; Example of verbal interaction e.g. shouting; Positive strokes;
+Question Number Answer Mark 3(b)(iii) Level 1 : 1 - 2 marks Candidate lists one (1 mark) or two (2 marks) aspects, but provides no description.
+Candidate may list and describe one aspect.
+Level 2 : 3 - 4 marks Candidate lists two aspects and describes one (3 marks) or lists two aspects and describes them both (4 marks).
+For example: • Physical strokes Sally gives William Example of physical interaction e.g. hugs and cuddles Verbal strokes Example of verbal interaction e.g. shouting Positive strokes Praise Negative strokesCriticism 4 marks

-• Praise;

-Negative strokes;Criticism; 4 marks